VAV2021/cucumber-demo/README.md

 Based on "10 Minute Tutorial" at Cucumber.io <https://cucumber.io/docs/guides/10-minute-tutorial/>

-Preliminary:
+### Preliminary Setup

 - install Gradle and verify that `gradle` is on your command search path
-- open a terminal or command window (Linux "shell")
+- in a terminal or command window, type `gradle --version`.
+This demo requires Gradle 6 or newer.
-- create an empty product directory and chdir (`cd`) to the directory
+- create an empty project directory and `cd` to that directory.
+I used "cucumber-demo" as the directory name.

-Steps
+### Demo Steps, Part 1

-1. Run `gradle init`.
-Choose:
+1. Using a terminal (command line) in an empty project directory, enter `gradle init`.
+  In the "gradle init" dialog, choose:
-   * 2: application
+   * 2: application (the Project type)
    * 3: Java
-   * 1: no - only one application project
+   * 1: no - only one application in this project
    * 1: Groovy DSL
    * 1: JUnit 4
    * Project name: cucumber-demo (or whatever your directory name is)
    * Source package: **demo**

-2. Squash the "app" dir for simplicity.
-(Old versions of Gradle don't do this.)
+2. Move contents of the "app" subdirectory to the project directory (as in older Gradle projects).
-   * move everything in "app" to the project dir: `mv app/* .`
+   * enter: `mv app/* .`
-   * remove the "app" dir: `rmdir app`
+   * delete the "app" dir: `rmdir app`
    * edit `settings.gradle` and delete the line `include('app')`

-3. Edit `build.gradle`.
-Add cucumber dependencies.
+3. Edit `build.gradle` and add cucumber dependencies.
-   These are from the Cucumber tutorial on Smartbear (reference below).
-JUnit is not really required to run Cucumber.
+   JUnit is not really required to run Cucumber, but we will use JUnit in this demo.
    ```
    dependencies {
        // Use JUnit test framework.